cityteam/checkins-pages/pages/checkins/user/checkins_user_overview.md

 ---
-title: User Overview
+title: Logging In
 sidebar: checkins_sidebar
 toc: true
 permalink: checkins_user_overview.html
 folder: checkins/user
 ---

-## How do I get into the application?
+## How do I find the application?

 You will be using a standard web browser to operate the application.
 The URL to access it will depend on how and where the application is installed.
 For